Thomas Chatterton Williams

-Thomas Chatterton Williams (born March 26, 1981) is an American cultural critic and author.
-He is the author of the 2019 book Self-Portrait in Black and White and a contributing writer at The Atlantic.
+Thomas Chatterton Williams (born March 26, 1981) is an American cultural critic and writer.
+He is the author of the 2019 book Self-Portrait in Black and White and a staff writer at The Atlantic.
 He is a visiting professor of the humanities and senior fellow at the Hannah Arendt Center at Bard College, and a 2022 Guggenheim fellow.

-Formerly, Thomas was a contributing writer at The New York Times Magazine and an Easy Chair columnist for Harper's Magazine.
+Formerly, Williams was a contributing writer at The New York Times Magazine and an Easy Chair columnist for Harper's Magazine.

 Early life and education

 Thomas Chatterton Williams was born on March 26, 1981, in Newark, New Jersey, to a black father, Clarence Williams, and a white mother, Kathleen.
 Named after the English poet Thomas Chatterton, he was raised in Fanwood, New Jersey, and attended Union Catholic Regional High School in Scotch Plains.
 Williams graduated from Georgetown University with a bachelor's degree in philosophy.
 He also completed a master's degree from New York University's Cultural Reporting and Criticism program.